 Carla also provides the beautiful photography.
 The pages are filled with 390 photographs featuring the dishes, scenery, people, food, and traditions.
 Every recipe is accompanied by a full-page photo of the finished dish.
 Step-by-step photos are also included for filling and forming more intricate items like breads and dumplings.

 The titles of each dish are listed in English and Georgian (Romanized and the Georgian script- Mkhedruli).
 Measurements are provided in Metric and US Customary (measuring by weight is recommended).
 Every recipe includes a headnote with background information, tips, preparation and cooking times, menu ideas, and serving size.

-This book is a great pick for those interested in Georgian cuisine, wine, or wish to visit the country.
+This book is a great pick for those interested in Georgian cuisine, wine, or wish to visit the country in person.
 The recipes are designed for those who are new to Georgian cooking as well as those who have already discovered this wonderful cuisine.
 I love Carla’s style of writing the recipes and her guides.
 They were very easy to follow.
 She does provide substitutes and adapts some recipes to account for ingredients like certain cheeses that are rarely available outside of Georgia.
 No desserts are included as she did not come across them frequently in her travels, rather ending the meal with fresh fruit, nuts, churchkhela, or fruit leather.

 Kartopilis Khinkali (Small Potato Khinkali Dumplings)

 I especially love the assortment of Khinkali (and Khachapuri!) highlighted in Tasting Georgia.
 The one I am featuring is called Kartopilis Khinkali.
 These small dumplings from Southern Georgia are simply filled with mashed potatoes and topped with a caramelized onion butter mixture.
 Others found in the book include the most popular Meat-Filled Khinkali and Tushetian Potato and Cheese Khinkali.